 Have you Been Charged with Aggravated Sodomy in Georgia?

 Sex crimes carry negative connotations, and many people believe a defendant is guilty from the beginning.
 The Law Office of Richard Lawson and his team of Georgia Sodomy Attorneys understand that a charge is not the same as a conviction and that everyone deserves to be treated fairly.
 Contact us today for a free case evaluation.
-We have over 50 years of combined experience in criminal law so let our experience work for you.
+Our sodomy lawyers in Georgia have over 50 years of combined experience in criminal law so let our experience work for you.